 Emergency relief helps people deal with their immediate financial crisis situation in a way that maintains the dignity of the individual and encourages self-reliance.

-There are over 700 community and charitable organisations around Australia providing Emergency Relief services.
+There are more than 700 community and charitable organisations around Australia providing emergency relief services.

 Emergency relief assistance is generally in the form of:

 - purchase vouchers of a fixed value (for example, food, transport or chemist vouchers)

 - part-payment of an outstanding account (for example rent/accommodation, utility account/s)

 - material assistance such as household goods, food parcels or clothing